-Marijuana - cultivation, distribution and sale: This activity is not permitted according to federal law but may be permitted in some states.
+- Marijuana cultivation, distribution and sale: This activity is not permitted according to federal law but may be permitted in some states.
 The conflicting legal status raises questions about continuity.
 Only in states where the activity is legal, salary and hourly income (and related bonus, commission and overtime income) earned by borrowers employed in this industry is eligible.
 Bonus and commission income are eligible only if there is a 1-year history in the marijuana industry and a total history of 2 or more consecutive years including prior employment.
 Self-employment income is not eligible.
-Refer to Sections 3.5.1.23 (Salaried/Hourly), 3.5.1.4 (Bonus or Overtime) and 3.5.1.6 (Commission) for documentation and calculation requirements.
+Refer to Sections 3.5.1.23 (Salaried/Hourly), section 3.5.1.4 (Bonus or Overtime) and section 3.5.1.6 (Commission) for documentation and calculation requirements. - Restricted Stock (RS) and Restricted Stock Units (RSU): For eligibility, documentation and calculation, follow the designated GSE's requirements.